mandavamunya/Socca/README.md

 ## Event Sourcing

 A distributed cache service was added to keep track of each application client's state.
-Only the current state of the client is saved in redis cache.
+Only the current state of the client is saved in Redis cache.

 <!--### Entity Relationship Diagram (ERD) for the application states that will be saved in the distributed Redis cache.
 ![](https://github.com/mandavamunya/Socca/blob/main/image/entity_relational_diagram.png)